Damage Formula

 The element-vs-target interaction has three separate pieces, often confused:

 A target's signed weakness/resistance to an element (the up/down arrow).
 Positive = it takes more damage.
-This is what elemental bursts modify.
+Multiple sources feed it — the target's innate weakness, your Burst's debuff, and 'elemental damage' bonuses on your gear — all summed into the same total.

 A flat percentage reduction of elemental damage on the target.
 On bosses it rises with the world level.